Ty-Code/Project-Uber-Clone/readme.md

 ---

-For the project I chose the webpage of Uber.
-I tried to build the layout of the webpage by using both grid and flexbox models in various different combinations.
+I rebuilt the webpage of Uber.
+In order to set up a responsive layout, I used both grid and flexbox models in various different combinations.